 Randy Boyd is the founder and Chairman of Radio Systems Corporation which he started in 1991 out of the back of his van.
-Radio Systems is headquartered in Knoxville and has over 700 associates with offices in six countries.
+Radio Systems is headquartered in Knoxville and has over 900 associates with offices in six countries.
 The company produces over 4,600 pet products under brand names such as Invisible Fence, PetSafe, and SportDOG.

 From 2015 - 2017 Randy served as Commissioner of the Tennessee Department of Economic and Community Development.
 He led the department's mission of developing strategies which help make Tennessee the No. 1 location in the Southeast for high quality jobs.
 In his tenure, companies committed more than $11 billion in capital investment and committed to create 50,000 jobs.
-Randy is currently running to serve as the State of Tennessee's 50th Governor

 Jenny and Randy Boyd support many animal welfare projects, such as developing a new Animal Adoption Center in Knoxville that will more than double the city's annual capacity for spay and neuter procedures.
-They have committed $3 million over the next three years to build nearly 100 dog parks around the State of Tennessee as part of an effort to make their state the most pet friendly in the nation.
+They have committed $3 million over three years to build nearly 100 dog parks around the State of Tennessee as part of an effort to make their state the most pet friendly in the nation.
 Radio Systems has provided the funds to create nine public dog parks in the Knoxville area as an effort to make Knoxville the most pet friendly community in America while Invisible Fence Brand has donated over 20,000 dog oxygen masks to Fire Department around the United States as part of its "Project Breathe".

-Jenny and Randy were married 33 years ago at Erin Presbyterian, where they still worship today.
+Jenny and Randy were married 34 years ago at Erin Presbyterian, where they still worship today.
 They live in Knoxville and have two sons, Thomas and Harrison, one daughter-in-law Lindsey, one granddaughter, Wiley Mae, and two dogs, Oscar and Jolene.